JohriLab/Bvalcalc/_sources/guides/quickstart.rst.txt

 -----------------------------------------

 Alright, now let's look at part of a chromosome.
 We can use a BED file (or GFF/CSV) that specifies which genomic ranges are conserved to calculate B for a region in the genome.
+Here we'll also provide an optional recombination (crossover) map to account for local variation in crossover rates.
-Let's calculate B for a 1 Mb region in the middle of chromosome 2R [9500000-10500000] and save it to ``1Mb_B.png``.
+Let's calculate B for a 1 Mb region in a relatively low recombination region in chromosome 2R [8000000-9000000] and save it to ``1Mb_B.png``.

 .. code-block:: bash